junxit/us-congress-bills-110/metadata.md

 - 2007-01-23 — Introduced in Senate
 - 2007-01-23 — Read twice and referred to the Committee on the Judiciary. (text of measure as introduced: CR S922-923)
 - 2007-01-23 — Sponsor introductory remarks on measure.
 (CR S921-922)
+- 2007-03-15 — Committee on the Judiciary.
+Ordered to be reported without amendment favorably.
+- 2007-05-23 — Committee on the Judiciary Senate Subcommittee on Crime and Drugs.
+Hearings held.
+- 2007-05-24 — Committee on the Judiciary.
+Reported by Senator Leahy without amendment.
+With written report No. 110-73.
+- 2007-05-24 — Committee on the Judiciary.
+Reported by Senator Leahy without amendment.
+With written report No. 110-73.
+- 2007-05-24 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 175.